Mixing Alcohol and Medication

-You see, Benadryl and drinking is a combination that needs to be avoided because the active ingredients in the medicine slow down your body.
+You see, Benadryl and drinking are a combination that needs to be avoided because the active ingredients in the medicine slow down your body.
 Alcohol works in the same way, and this is why drinking and Benadryl don’t mix.

 It’s simply not safe to drink alcohol to help relieve your symptoms if you’re taking this congestion-relieving medication, as there are many serious side effects of Benadryl and alcohol, such as:

 - Even death

 Diphenhydramine is another name for Benadryl, so you need to avoid taking diphenhydramine and alcohol, too.
 If you’re ever in doubt as to what medications contain, always check the label.